ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 * Python libraries like Pandas, Matplotlib or Seaborn

-## High level architecture overview
+## 🗺️ High level architecture overview and scenario implementation 🗺️
 The architecture and selected components were selected according to the capabilities provided by the Modern Data Warehousing reference architecture.

 ![Scenario architecture](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/architecture.png?raw=true)